lgritz/OpenImageIO/docs/Deprecations-3.0.md

 ## ustring.h

-* Removed old `ustringHash` (which was just an alias for `std::hash<ustring>`, which should be used instead.
+* Removed old `ustringHash` (which was just an alias for `std::hash<ustring>`, which should be used instead).

 ## varyingref.h